kausalflow/thePaper/physics.md

 **A list on fundations of quantum**

 * E. Wigner.
 "On Unitary Representations of the Inhomogeneous Lorentz Group".
 Annals of Mathematics Second Series, Vol. 40, No. 1 (Jan., 1939) , pp. 149-204.
-[Read on JSTOR](http://www.jstor.org/stable/1968551).
+[Read on JSTOR](http://www.jstor.org/stable/1968551). | {Topic Creator}
+* A. Einstein, B. Podolsky, and N. Rosen.
+"Can Quantum-Mechanical Description of Physical Reality Be Considered Complete?".
+Phys.
+Rev. 47, 777. | {Find PDFs by searching on Google.
+For example: on [Utrecht U](http://www.staff.science.uu.nl/~stief101/epr_latex.pdf)}

 **A list on quantum computation**

 * Feynman, R. P. (1982).
 "Simulating physics with computers".
-International Journal of Theoretical Physics 21 (6): 467–488. doi:[10.1007/BF02650179](http://dx.doi.org/10.1007%2FBF02650179). | {Topic creator} | {*The pdf file has been spread all over the web so it's archived in this repo.[Simulating physics with computers](physics/quantum/quantumComputation/simulatingPhysicsWithComputers.pdf)*}
+International Journal of Theoretical Physics 21 (6): 467–488. doi:[10.1007/BF02650179](http://dx.doi.org/10.1007%2FBF02650179). | {Topic Creator} | {*The pdf file has been spread all over the web so it's archived in this repo.[Simulating physics with computers](physics/quantum/quantumComputation/simulatingPhysicsWithComputers.pdf)*}